 - F5 LTM is just the base module!
 Did you know F5 has the #1 Web Application Firewall?
 This is a perfect entry into getting serious about boning up on HTTP & API security – extending your skill set more into the security space.

-- It doesn’t stop there, additional modules include – DNS for Intelligent name resolution, APM to augment and enforce authentication any which way you can dream up, and AFM – a full-fledged firewall w/added DoS capabilities.
+- It doesn’t stop there, additional modules include – DNS for Intelligent name resolution, APM (somebody in marketing recently renamed APM to “zero trust”” to augment and enforce authentication any which way you can dream up, and AFM – a full-fledged firewall w/added DoS capabilities.
 All those modules are part of the Good (LTM), Better(LTM + DNS & AFM) , and Best(Better + APM & AWAF) bundles.
 There’s actually even more modules and add-ons, like the Shape technology that is now integrated bot defense, SSLO for SSL/TLS intelligent air gaps, and CGNAT that most of the ISP’s and big carriers use.
 And that list is not even an exhaustive list!

 - F5 Engineers are some of the most sought-after engineers – you’re not going to have any issues finding work once you progress your skill set.